Governors Island Nature

-- Community science: Join the Trust’s horticulture team for monthly Nature Walks to discover Island biodiversity!
+- Community science: Join the Trust’s horticulture team for monthly Nature Walks during the spring, summer, and fall months to discover Island biodiversity!
 Click here for an event calendar.
 Make sure to create a free account with iNaturalist and log your plant and wildlife observations during your visit — this creates useful data that helps track and increase biodiversity around the world.

 Updates From our Team

 - The Trees of Governors Island: Effectively Managing an Urban Forest

 - The Trees of Governors Island: Surveying Our Diverse Canopy